-The Sims 3 for iPhone review
+The Sims 3 for iPhone full review

 The EA Mobile developers have done a great job of simplifying The Sims 3 character customisation screen for the iPhone.
 Though you’re limited to just one age demographic, you can still create a unique Sim.
 The personality traits are also pretty much intact.
 The AI is impressive in that each character interacts independently according to their predefined personality traits and persona.